Where is the incision for minimally invasive anterior hip access? – Everything about AMIS & ALMIS

 - Faster return to daily activities

-It is important to understand: The skin incision is only the external entry point.
-The crucial factor for the gentle effect of minimally invasive approaches is the choice of the muscle and tissue layer under the skin – namely the natural muscle gap, through which the access is guided.
-This maximally spares muscles and tendons, and the hip joint can be safely accessed.
+It is important to understand: The skin incision is only the outer entry point.
+Crucial for the gentle effect of the minimally invasive approaches is the choice of the muscle and tissue layer beneath the skin – namely the natural muscle gap, through which the access is guided.
+As a result, muscles and tendons are maximally spared, and the hip joint can be reached safely.

 Why a direct incision over the groin in anterior hip access has disadvantages

-While the anterior minimally invasive approach (AMIS) is generally characterized by muscle preservation and rapid rehabilitation, it has become apparent in recent years that a skin incision placed too far anteriorly – directly over the inguinal fold – has several relevant disadvantages.
-These experiences have led many specialized hip surgeons to prefer the anterolateral approach , where the incision is located slightly more laterally, but the anterior muscular interval continues to be utilized.
+During the anterior minimally invasive approach (AMIS) is fundamentally characterized by muscle preservation and rapid rehabilitation, recent years have shown that a too far anterior skin incision – directly over the inguinal fold – brings several relevant disadvantages.
+These experiences have led many specialized hip surgeons today to prefer the lateral approach where the incision is placed slightly more laterally, the anterior muscle gap is still utilized.

 Increased risk of nerve damage to the lateral femoral cutaneous nerve

-An incision very far anterior, close to the groin, often leads to immediate proximity to the lateral femoral cutaneous nerve (N. CFFL).
-This sensitive cutaneous nerve runs in the area of the anterior superior iliac spine (SIAS) and spreads from there in a fan shape over the upper outer thigh.
+A cut very far anterior, near the groin, frequently leads to immediate proximity to Nervus cutaneus femoris lateralis (N. CFFL).
+This sensitive skin nerve runs in the area of the Spina iliaca anterior superior (SIAS) and extends from there fan-shaped over the upper outer thigh.

 With a purely anterior, very medial approach, it can therefore lead to: